xcp-ng/xcp-ng-org/docs/develprocess.md

 I'll try to explain.

-*Packages* (as defined above) can be associated with tags.
-For example we tagged the [xenopsd](https://koji.xcp-ng.org/packageinfo?packageID=409) package with tag `V7.6` in order to signify "this package is present in XCP-ng 7.6".
+*Packages* can be associated with tags.
+For example we tagged the [xenopsd](https://koji.xcp-ng.org/packageinfo?packageID=409) package with tag `V8.2` in order to signify "this package is present in XCP-ng 8.2".
 It does not achieve much per se but it is necessary for what follows: tagging builds.

-*Builds* (as defined above) can be associated with tags too, and that is much more useful.
+*Builds* can be associated with tags too, and that is much more useful.
 However you cannot tag a build if the package the build belongs to is not tagged itself with that tag, so we need to tag packages first.
 Or with a tag that is a parent of the latter.
 Oh yeah, did I mention that tags can inherit other tags?
-An example will help: tag `v7.6-testing` inherits its ancestor tag `V7.6`.
-Since `xenopsd` belongs to `V7.6`, we can tag the `xenopsd-0.66.0-1.1.xcpng` build with tag `v7.6-testing`.
+An example will help: tag `v8.2-updates` inherits its ancestor tag `V8.2`.
+Since `xenopsd` belongs to `V8.2`, we can tag the [`xenopsd-0.150.5-1.1.xcpng8.2`](https://koji.xcp-ng.org/buildinfo?buildID=2080) build with tag `v8.2-updates`.

-In our Koji, here's the inheritance chain of tags for a fictitious 8.x release:
+In our Koji, here's the inheritance chain of tags (example release taken: 8.2):
 ```
-V8.x (packages)
+V8.2 (packages)
-  v8.x-base (builds)
+  v8.2-base (builds)
-    v8.x-updates (builds)
+    v8.2-updates (builds)
-      v8.x-testing (builds)
+      v8.2-testing (builds)
 ```
-* `V8.x` is associated to all the packages used in XCP-ng 8.x, either as installed packages on servers or as build dependencies in Koji.
-Notice the capslock V which is a convention I'll try to follow to identify tags that are specifically associated to *packages*, not *builds*.
+* `V8.2` is associated to all the packages used in XCP-ng 8.2, either as installed packages on servers or as build dependencies in Koji.
+Notice the capslock V which is a convention we follow to identify tags that are specifically associated with *packages*, not *builds*.
-* `v8.x-base` inherits `V8.x` so we were able to associate it to all the builds in base XCP-ng 8.x.
-The `base` RPM repository for 8.x is exported from this tag.
+* `v8.2-base` inherits `V8.2` so we were able to associate it to all the builds in base XCP-ng 8.x.
+The `base` RPM repository for 8.2 is exported from this tag.
-* `v8.x-updates` inherits `v8.x-base` which means it contains all builds from `v8.x-base` plus builds specifically tagged `v8.x-updates`.
-Those are exported to the `updates` RPM repository for 8.x.
+* `v8.2-updates` inherits `v8.2-base` which means it contains all builds from `v8.2-base` plus builds specifically tagged `v8.2-updates`.
+Those are exported to the `updates` RPM repository for 8.2.
-* `v8.x-testing` inherits `v8.x-updates` so it contains all builds from `v8.x-base`, all builds from `v8.x-updates` and builds specifically tagged `v8.x-testing`.
+* `v8.2-testing` inherits `v8.2-updates` so it contains all builds from `v8.2-base`, all builds from `v8.2-updates` and builds specifically tagged `v8.2-testing`.
 Why?
-As we will see below with build targets, this allows to make any released update taken into account when pulling dependencies for building packages in `v8.x-testing`.
-Builds specifically tagged `v8.x-testing` are exported to the `testing` RPM repository for 8.x.
+So that any new build targeted at `v8.2-testing` can pull its build dependencies from released updates rather than just from the older packages in the base repository.
+Builds specifically tagged `v8.2-testing` are exported to the `testing` RPM repository for 8.2.

 #### Build targets
 When you ask Koji to start a build, you **must** specify a build target.

-Actually, in the examples above, `xenopsd-0.66.0-1.1.xcpng` was automatically tagged `v7.6-testing` by koji when it was built because of another concept of Koji: **build targets**.
-That was not a manual operation.
-From XCP-ng 8.0 onwards, the only builds that we tag manually are packages imported from CentOS or EPEL.
+Actually, in the examples above, `xenopsd-0.150.5-1.1.xcpng8.2` was automatically tagged `v8.2-testing` by koji when it was built because of another concept of Koji: **build targets**.
+That was not a manual operation (however, we moved it manually afterwards to `v8.2-updates`, once the testing was over).
+The only builds that we tag manually are packages imported from CentOS or EPEL.
 Everything that is built by Koji gets a tag depending on the *build target*'s destination tag.

 A build target is defined by:
 * a name